Polistil: A racing emphasis

 One area where Polistil probably did better than any of the competition was in racing vehicles of various scales, mainly covering Formula 1, and at reasonable retail prices.
 The F and FK series were in 1:32 scale and first introduced in 1970 and ran until about 1980, changing wheel designs as the years passed.
 The 1:41 scale CE series appeared in 1978 and featured Renault, Ligier, Lotus, Brabham, Alfa Romeo and Williams, among others.
-Oddly, a few tractors also appeared in the CE series (Force 1992, 81–88).
+Oddly, a few tractors also appeared in the CE series.